jagpreetsingh83/reading/technologies/Loopback/README.md

     2. Boot scripts that runs when the application starts
     3. Custom middleware
 *   `/explorer` has the API and `/explorer/swagger.json` has swagger JSON.
+>   Create the models in /common even when you are building only the server side.

 ## Components